CiscoDevNet/webex-meetings-python-samples/README.md

 * `sampleFlow.py` - demonstrates the following work flow:

     * AuthenticateUser
+    * GetUser
     * CreateMeeting
     * LstsummaryMeeting
     * GetMeeting
     * DelMeeting

+    Can use webExId/password or webExId/accessToken for authorization

 * `oauth2.py` - demonstrates a web application that can perform a Webex Meetings OAuth2 login (using [Authlib](https://github.com/lepture/authlib)), then perform a GetUser request